Updated December 26, 2022

 2. They will learn how you, the author, fixed your own problems

-3. They will learn how other people with the same problem fixed it and improved their own life, career, relationships, and business, etc.
+3. They will learn how other people with the same problem fixed it and improved their lives, careers, relationships, business, etc.

 5. Learn how to lose 30 pounds in 30 days

-6. Learn how to get 5 more clients in the next 30 days
+6. Learn how to get five more clients in the next 30 days

 7. Learn how to turn your hobby into a profitable business